mikrono/tModLoaderWiki_kr_ko/build.txt.md

 homepage - A link to a website with your mod's information.

 hideCode - If true, the unpacked mod that results from using tModReader will not include .dll files (compiled code) or .cs files (source code).
-Defaults to true.
+Defaults to false.

 hideResources - If true, the unpacked mod that results from using tModReader will not include resource files, such as .png files and .wav files.
 Use this if you would like to have your sounds and images freely available to other modders.
 Note that this does not apply to .dll or .cs files (use hideCode and includeSource).
-Defaults to true.
+Defaults to false.

 includeSource - If true, the unpacked mod that results from using tModReader will include .cs files.
 Use this if you would like to share your code freely (make sure to set hideCode to false).
 Defaults to false.